euler-xyz/euler-vault-kit/docs/whitepaper.md

 ### Unit of Account

 Vaults also specify a _unit of account_ parameter (sometimes called a "reference asset").
 This parameter is immutable and cannot be changed, even by the vault governor.
 The unit of account is passed to the price oracle as the `quote` parameter in all queries so that all collaterals and liabilities are priced in a common asset.
 If the unit of account is the same as the vault's underlying asset then one fewer price conversion is required.
 For some risk configurations this may also improve price quality: Consider borrowing USDC with DAI, or stETH with ETH.
-In these cases, pricing via an unrelated intermediate asset could result in unnecessary extra volaitilty.
+In these cases, pricing via an unrelated intermediate asset could result in unnecessary extra volatility.
 By pricing directly, spurious liquidations can be avoided and higher LTV ratios can be configured.